oneTRANSPORT/ios-one-transport-frameworks/README.md

 2. oneTRANSPORT - an Objective-C framework to access the oneTRANSPORT data

-Please read the documentation in the Documentation folder for general information and tips on getting started with oneM2M and oneTRANSPORT.
+Please read the documentation in the [ios oneTRANSPORT workspace project](https://github.com/oneTRANSPORT/ios-one-transport-workspace) for general information and tips on getting started with oneM2M and oneTRANSPORT.